 Credit: The Samuel Goldwyn Company

 Opening a restaurant is no mean feat, but staying afloat and open is a testament to time.
-Capturing the good, the bad and the ugly restaurant scenarios, Big Night follows two immigrant brothers Chef Primo (Tony Shalhoub) and Secondo (Stanley Tucci) as they set up a small Italian restaurant in New Jersey.
+Capturing the good, the bad and the ugly restaurant scenarios, Big Night follows two immigrant brothers, Chef Primo (Tony Shalhoub) and Secondo (Stanley Tucci), as they set up a small Italian restaurant in New Jersey.
 Determined not to close up shop for good, they set out to impress a famous Italian-American bandleader who just so happens to be dining at their restaurant in an attempt to stay open.

 Purchase on Amazon Prime Video